tg117official/databricks-hands-on-tg117-pst/05_databricks_auto_loader/databricks_auto_loader_session_2_operations_audit_monitoring_lean.md

 ### Operational considerations

 - The file limit is hard, but files can contain very different numbers of rows and bytes.
-- `cloudFiles.maxBytesPerTrigger` is a soft limit and can be discussed as an alternative for uneven file sizes.
+- `cloudFiles.maxBytesPerTrigger` is a soft-limit alternative when file sizes vary significantly.
 - A very small limit can lengthen the run and contribute to a growing backlog.

 ---